rainbow494/arch-1/doc/en-us/stack-overflow-architecture-update-now-at-95-million-page-vi.markdown

 ### External Bits

-<span style="border-collapse: collapse; font-family: Arial, 'Liberation Sans', 'DejaVu Sans', sans-serif; font-size: 14px; line-height: 18px; color: #000000;">Code that is not included as part of the development tools:</span>
+    Code that is not included as part of the development tools:

 *   reCAPTCHA
 *   DotNetOpenId